-Total up all the people you have signed up to the Priority Services Register and the estimated number of people who have signed up themselves or with the support of other people you have engaged through your advice sessions.
+This week total up all the people you have signed up to the Priority Services Register and the estimated number of people who have signed up themselves or with the support of other people you have engaged through your advice sessions.
 Fill in this table with all your figures for:

-- The number of events or talks you have delivered or attended - The total number of people you have supported, engaged or advised - The number of leaflets you have distributed - The number of crisis packs you have distributed (see Week 7) - The number of people you have signed up to the Priority Services Register and the estimated number of people who have signed up themselves or with the support of other people you have engaged through your advice sessions and send it to energyenvoys@nef.org.uk.
+- The number of events or talks you have delivered or attended - The total number of people you have supported, engaged or advised - The number of leaflets you have distributed - The number of crisis packs you have distributed (Weeks 7-8) - The number of people you have signed up to the Priority Services Register and the estimated number of people who have signed up themselves or with the support of other people you have engaged through your advice sessions and door-to-door campaign and send it to energyenvoys@nef.org.uk.
 Thank you!